A profound social divide threatens to unravel the enormous progress made in eliminating one of the nation’s most dangerous health threats.

 And tobacco companies have also sought to “co-opt” African-American civil rights groups, providing these groups with large annual donations and positioning themselves as supporters of Black “advancement.”

 Advocacy groups have been exceedingly slow to address the ethnic and class dimension of smoking.
-And in fact, it’s proving harder to raise money from donors for targeted cessation campaigns now that smoking rates overall have declined.
+And in fact, it’s proving harder to obtain grants for targeted cessation campaigns now that smoking rates overall have declined.
 One new campaign, sponsored by the group Truth, and featuring popular Black actress Amanda Seales, feels it’s found the perfect new strategy: Stigmatize the tobacco companies for deliberately “profiling” Blacks and other communities, including the LGBTQ and the mentally ill, for expanded cigarette sales.

 Unlike anti-smoking magazine and newspaper ads – many of which have proven successful with higher-income Americans – the Seales message is delivered via You Tube.
 That’s hardly surprising, as social media is twice as likely as traditional advertising to get youth, including minority youth, to stop smoking.